 For more great recipes like this one, I suggest you check these recipes out:

 📋 What Ingredients do I need

-You will need the following ingredients to make this French Canadian Tourtière: Ground Beef, Ground Pork, Potato, Yellow Onion, Salt, Black Pepper, Ground Cinnamon, Ground Cloves, Ground Allspice, Water, Double Pie Crust, Eggs and Paprika.
+You will need the following ingredients to make this French Canadian Tourtière recipe (see recipe card for quantities): Ground Beef, Ground Pork, Potato, Yellow Onion, Salt, Black Pepper, Ground Cinnamon, Ground Cloves, Ground Allspice, Water, Double Pie Crust, Eggs and Paprika.

 🥣 How to make French Canadian Tourtière